neelsoumya/practical_supervised_machine_learning/README.md

 `Ch8-baggboost-lab.Rmd` shows the basics of decision trees and random forests (bagging and boosting).

+If you have time, you can try code in the `additional_code` folder:

-`caret_rf.Rmd` shows the basics of using the `caret` package in R to build a machine learning pipeline.
+* `caret_rf.Rmd` shows the basics of using the `caret` package in R to build a machine learning pipeline.

 ## Installation